chromaui/chromatic-docs/branching-and-baselines.md

 # Branches and baselines

-Chromatic relies on baselines for [UI Tests](test) and [UI Review](review).
-We rely on Git to track baselines.
+Chromatic uses your git history to decide how to check stories for changes for both [UI Tests](test) and [UI Review](review).
+The way it works is intended to get out of your way and do what you expect.
+However, there can be situations where things get confusing; this document describes in detail the way Chromatic does it.

+### UI Review: comparing branches

+For [UI Review](review), Chromatic's aim is to show you "what will change on the base branch when you merge this PR?".

+As such, Chromatic will compare each story on the head branch with the way the story looked on the base branch when you branched off.
+This is similar to what systems like GitHub do when showing you the code changes in a PR.

+Technically, to achieve that, we need to find the "merge-base build" to compare with.
+The method to do so is [explained below](#how-the-merge-base-is-calculated).

+### UI Tests: tracking baselines

+For [UI Tests](test), we aim to keep an up to date "baseline" for each story (at a given viewport) that lives alongside the git history.
+One way to think about it is as if we checked in a snapshot file into your repository every time you accept a change (we don't but we aim to behave as if we did).

 That means once a snapshot is accepted as a baseline, it won’t need to be re-accepted until it changes, even through git branching and merging.
+The mechanism to achieve this is explained below.

 ![Baselines](img/baselines.jpg)